-Today, 70 per cent of all globally produced soy is used to feed production animals.
-Danish imports of soy for feed only account for 0.25 per cent of global soy production, and we’re committed to playing an active role in promoting responsibly produced soy.
-We are therefore members of the Round Table on Responsible Soy (RTRS), and we also participate in the research and development of alternative protein sources for feed, through our participation in the ‘Dansk Protein Innovation'.
+Today, 70 per cent of all globally produced soy is used to feed livestock.
+Danish imports of soy for feed account for 0.25 per cent of global soy production, and we’re committed to playing an active role in promoting responsibly produced soy.
+To that end, we are part of various initiatives (see below) and participate in the research and development of alternative protein sources for feed, through our participation in the ‘Dansk Protein Innovation'.

 Certified soy for pigs and cattle

 In April 2020, we launched a soy action plan in cooperation with the Danish Alliance for Responsible Soy, and in 2022/23 we strengthened our targets for responsible sourcing in view of the coming EU legislation on deforestation.
 Our target is for all farmer owners and other suppliers of slaughter animals to use 100 per cent responsibly produced soy (deforestation free and legally produced) in feed from 2025.

 We apply the guidelines for responsible soy adopted by the European Feed Manufacturers’ Federation (FEFAC), and we set requirements for improvements to the criteria maintained by FEFAC.
 We expect FEFAC to implement an unambiguous and broadly recognised deforestation policy by 2025 that sets out clear guidelines for the prevention of both illegal and legal deforestation, and which are third party-verified and ensure full traceability throughout the chain.